 Highlight #4: My first paper on coffee pollination presenting the reproductive system and the role of bee pollinators for highland and lowland coffee initial fruit published in American Journal of Botany.

-Highlight #5: Discoveries: (1) new bee from Indonesia with the late Donald Baker and (2) new wasp that constructs its nest-closing of dead ants in China with Michael Staab and Michael Ohl.
+Highlight #5: Discoveries: (1) new bee from Indonesia with Donald Baker and (2) new wasp evolving in a nest closing of dead ants in China with Michael Staab, Michael Ohl and Chao-Dong Zhu, published in PlosOne, highlighted in Nature

 Highlight #6: My first TV experiences with Jürgen Tautz and Gerd Scobel in 2007.
 At that time I was too nervous to concentrate but Jürgen kindly helped out when I did not know what to answer.
 This was followed by several nice TV experiences with e.g. Harald Lesch and Dirk Steffens.